aws-solutions/content-localization-on-aws/README.md

 * Proxy encode of videos and separation of video and audio tracks using **AWS Elemental MediaConvert**.
-* Object and activity detection in images and video using **Amazon Rekognition**.
-* Celebrity detection in images and video using **Amazon Rekognition**
-* Face search from a collection of known faces in images and video using **Amazon Rekognition**
-* Facial analysis to detect facial features and faces in images and videos to determine things like happiness, age range, eyes open, glasses, facial hair, etc. In video, you can also measure how these things change over time, such as constructing a timeline of the emotions expressed by an actor.
-From **Amazon Rekognition**.
-* Unsafe content detection using **Amazon Rekognition**.
-Identify potentially unsafe or inappropriate content across both image and video assets.
-* Detect text in videos and images using **Amazon Rekognition**.
-* Video segment detection using **Amazon Rekognition**.
-Identify black frames, color bars, end credits, and scene changes.
-* Identify start, end, and duration of each unique shot in your videos using **Amazon Rekognition.**
 * Convert speech to text from audio and video assets using **Amazon Transcribe**.
 * Convert Transcribe transcripts to subtitles
 * Convert subtitles from one language to another using **Amazon Translate**.
 * Generate a voice audio track for translations using **Amazon Polly**
-* Identify entities in text using **Amazon Comprehend**.
-* Identify key phrases in text using **Amazon Comprehend**

 Users can enable or disable operators in the upload view shown below: